khatamirock/flask_login_DB/README.md

-# flask_login_DB
+# SAMPLE CODE SHARING PORTAL
-a sample flask server with signUp-login process and SQLAlchemy Database live demo  : >>  https://loginbd.herokuapp.com/ 🚀
+a sample server with signUp-login process and  Database with the ability to share codes with mates and for own use live demo  : >>  https://loginbd.herokuapp.com/ 🚀